zmoore-usgs/Water-Auth-Server/README.md

 - **keystoreSSLKey** - The key to serve from the service when SSL is enabled.

-- **keystoreTokenSigningKey** - The key alias to use for singing Oauth2 tokens.
+- **keystoreOAuthKey** - The key alias to use for singing Oauth2 tokens.
 Note that this key alias **must** be different from the default key alias when running this application in Docker using the provided Dockerfile.

 ### SAML Login/Logout URL Routing
-The login success and error as well as logout success URLs can be customized.
-These are the URLs that the client will be redirected to upon logging in or out, based on the status of that action.
+The default login success and error URLs as well as the logout success URLs can be customized.
+These are the URLs that the client will be redirected to upon logging in or out if there is no redirect URL provided.
+In the case of an OAuth2 request a redirect URL will be provided to redirect the user back to the client application and these URLs will not be used.

-- **loginSuccessTargetUrl** - The URL to redirect the client to upon a successful login.
+- **loginSuccessTargetUrl** - The default URL to redirect the user to upon a successful login.
+    - Default value: `/`

-- **loginErrorTargetUrl** - The URL to redirect the client to upon a failed login.
+- **loginErrorTargetUrl** - The default URL to redirect the user to upon a failed login.
+    - Default value: `/auth-error`

-- **logoutSuccessTargetUrl** - The URL to redirect the client to upon logging out.
+- **logoutSuccessTargetUrl** - The default URL to redirect the user to upon logging out.
+    - Default value: `/out`

 ### SAML Access URL Overrides
 The URLs that the application maps to various SAML action endpoints can be customized if desired, though all of these variables have default values.
 All values in this section should being with a forward slash ( / ) and end **without** a trailing slash.